MaikTungsten/organoidmap/README.md

 ## Frontend

-The frontend is implemented with vanilla CSS, JavaScript and HTML (see ``static``and ``templates``) using the following component libraries: XXX.
+The frontend is implemented with vanilla CSS, JavaScript and HTML (see ``static``and ``templates``).

 ## Contact

 Questions or feedback regarding the web app?
-Please contact maik.wolfram-schauerte@uni-tuebingen.de, anna.wolfram@uni-tuebingen.de or lisa.sevenich@uni-tuebingen.de.
+Please contact maik.wolfram-schauerte@uni-tuebingen.de or anna.wolfram@uni-tuebingen.de.

 ## Acknowledgement